ralgar/docs.ralgar.dev/docs/homelab/20-openstack.md

 ## GitLab Runner

-This optional step will deploy a local GitLab Runner, in a Docker container, directly on the OpenStack host.
-This can be used to run Terraform CI/CD jobs.
+This step will deploy a local GitLab Runner, in a Docker container, directly on the OpenStack host.
+This will be used to run CI/CD jobs within your network.

 :::caution Security Risk